 The best practice for installing French drains is to use perforated drainage pipes, which allow water to enter or exit through small openings along the pipe.
 The perforations can be circles or slots.
-But slotted pipes are better than pipes with small round holes because they tend to reduce the amount of fine soil particles that get into the pipe.
+But slotted pipes are better than pipes with small round holes because they tend to reduce the number of fine soil particles that get into the pipe.

 - striping spray paint

 - top soil

 - 6' drain pipe (or more, if needed)

 Determine Area for Re-Routing and Draining

 Locate the appropriate area of yard for excess water to be re-routed.
 Choose a location where the flow of water won't affect neighboring properties.
 Determine a slightly downward-sloping route at least 1 meter from walls or fencing that's clear of any obstructions such as posts, trees or shrubs.

 Tip: Drains that slope 6" for every 50 feet ensure the best result.
 Use striping spray paint to mark the drainage route.

 Create a Trench and Add Gravel

 Referring to spray paint marks, use shovel to dig a 6" wide trench with a depth no greater than that of the nearest foundation (Image 1).
 Tip: Proper trenches run parallel to buildings and horizontally across slopes.
 Once trench is dug, add a 3" layer of gravel along bottom (Image 2).